 My few days spent in Český Krumlov were those out of a medieval fairytale book.
 A town that was settled in as early as the 8th-century has somehow managed to retain the sense that it is in fact still the 8th-century.
 I walked across bridges and through narrow alleys.
 Always lost, but never panicked.
 Popping into bars for a pint of beer, or the lovely Apotheka for a brilliant cocktail.
 I got lost in the streets awing over the details of each building, and when I wanted to see the town from above, I climbed the hill up to Český Krumlov Castle and was struck with wonder at what was laid out before me.

-As of 2016 only about 13,000 people reside in Cesky Krumlov.
-Which may be why it isn’t as well known as its counterparts in the Czech Republic – Prague, Brno, or Kutna Hora.
+As of 2016, only about 13,000 people reside in Český Krumlov, which may be why it isn’t as well known as its counterparts in the Czech Republic – Prague, Brno, or Kutna Hora.
 But what it lacks in people, it makes up for in charm.
-And while you could make a point to day trip to this medieval town; I encourage you to make it a destination of its own accord.
+And while you could make a point-to-day trip to this medieval town; I encourage you to make it a destination of its own accord.
 A place that can be best felt if you choose to spend the night.
-Take the time to slow in the Czech Republic.
-Visit Cesky Krumlov.
+Take the time to slow in the Czech Republic, visit Český Krumlov.